Jeannette K. Watson Fellowship

 Fellow Expectations

-- Attend the award reception (April)
+• Attend the award reception and welcome event (April)

-- Attend the three-day orientation
+• Attend the three-day orientation

-(late May-early June) - Engage in three summers of diverse domestic and international internships, each 8-10 weeks, completing weekly journals
+• Engage in three summers of diverse domestic and international internships, each 8-10 weeks, completing weekly journals

-- Engage in weekly summer seminars and events
+• Engage in weekly summer seminars and events

-- Attend an annual campus visit (fall)
+• Attend an annual campus visit (summer/fall)

-- Attend the annual Watson Finale (fall)
+• Attend the annual Watson Finale (fall)

 Application Process